Magik: The Labors of Magik

 Magik decides she does not want to balance her teaching jobs and being a captain of Krakoa while also being queen of Limbo.
 Wanting to transcend her traumatic past, she decides to distance herself from Limbo.
 Needing a new ruler for the demonic dimension, Magik (over the objections of her fellow New Mutants) offers the role to Madelyne Pryor based on her past connection to Limbo.
 And because, like Magik, she too has survived painfully traumatic experiences and is still a damaged soul.
 Illyana declares anyone normal and "untouched by darkness" to be ill-suited to rule Limbo.
 Due to their objections, Illyana offered to take Rahne and Dani with her to witness the handover of power.
 However, they were invaded by an army of demons led by S'ym, who wanted to take Limbo for himself and had his own weapon which was able to disarm Magik's soulsword.
 The four women were forced to flee back to Krakoa but Magik's portal failed and they found themselves stranded in a different part of Limbo.
 Magik found she could not teleport out of Limbo or summon her Soulsword and concluded S'ym must have destroyed it.
 Due to Limbo's temporal nature, they discovered an older version of herself living in a castle and using Warlock in place of her Soulsword.
 She revealed to them that she had been trapped in Limbo for many years fighting Technarchy-infected Demons and she and Warlock were the last two Mutants alive.
 She got a message from the demons offering her safe passage home for herself and her friends on the condition that she leaves her weaker older self.
 The two Magik's laugh in the demons face.
 The next day, the whole horde of demons comes in giving the younger Illyana one more chance to accept their offer.
 Instead, the older Illyana made her own offer - a one on one, winner takes all fight with their leader S'ym.
 To everyone's shock he agrees.
 He seems to get the upper hand but immediately after he stabs her, she reveals she is bonded to Warlock and used the stab to remove the techno-organic virus from S'ym and his allies.
 After watching her defeat S'ym once and for all, the team went further into Limbo, finding themselves in a fairytale world based on Alice in Wonderland.
 They were ambushed by guards of the Red King (Belasco) and Magik was separated from the rest of the group.
 She was woken up by her younger self who was still Belasco's apprentice.
 She told her where her friends were being held and performed a spell to summon someone who could help, bringing Colossus to them from Krakoa, much to the older Illyana's dismay.
 Arriving at the Red King's castle where the others were being held, Magik took great pleasure in defeating a weaker version of Belasco.
 In turn, this inspired the younger Illyana to undo her spell, turning the fairytale world back into Belasco's castle.
 Illyana said goodbye to her younger self who was happy to know she would eventually become strong enough to escape and once again the group set forth further into Limbo.
-After months of waiting in a cave where she continued training Madelyne, the group stages an assault on the castle hoping to take Limbo back from S'ym.
+After months of waiting in a cave where she continued training Pryor, the group stages an assault on the castle hoping to take Limbo back from S'ym.
 While initially successful, once they get inside the wall they realize S'ym is being helped by another version of Magik created by Limbo because the original spent to much time on Earth and neglected her duties.
-Magik allows her doppelganger to think she has the upper hand so Madelyne can defeat her while she is distracted.
+Magik allows her doppelganger to think she has the upper hand so Pryor can defeat her while she is distracted.
 This causes the two to merge together making Illyana once again powerful enough to send them home.
-Madelyne to finally becoming the new Queen of Limbo.
+Pryor becomes the new Queen of Limbo.